-If you earn more than $250,000 in a financial year (including super), you may have to pay an additional 15% tax on some or all of your before-tax contributions.
+If you earn more than $250,000 in a financial year (including super), you may have to pay an extra 15% tax on some or all of your before-tax contributions.

-You do not pay any tax on money paid into super from your after-tax salary (after-tax contributions).
-This includes voluntary payments you make directly into your account via BPAY®.
+You don't pay any tax on money paid into super from your after-tax salary (called after-tax contributions).
+This includes voluntary payments you make directly into your account using BPAY®.

 How investment earnings in super are taxed

 Your super is invested in one or a mix of investment options with the aim of growing your savings through investment returns.

 Investment returns are taxed at up to 15%, depending on which option you're invested in.
 This is generally less tax than you’d pay on investment earnings outside of super.

 Enjoy the benefits of a fresh take on super

 We’re here to help you get the most out of your super